Keeping employees healthy and products safe is on the agenda of any professional organization.

 Many people visit meeting rooms throughout the day.
-They also tend to exchange handshakes, transferring germs to each other.
-By installing a sanitizing station in the meeting room, you can minimize such transfers and avoid sick leaves.
+Also, they tend to exchange handshakes, transferring germs to each other.
+However, by installing a sanitizing station in the meeting room, you can minimize such transfers and avoid sick leaves.

-Be it a desk in an office or a cashier’s register in a department store, workstations are covered by germs.
-Since some viruses can live on surfaces for many days, it’s important to minimize their presence by using hand sanitizers.
+Whether it’s a desk in an office or a cash register in a department store, germs cover the workstations.
+Since some viruses can live on surfaces for many days, it’s essential to minimize their presence by using hand sanitizers.

 5. High-Traffic Areas

-By identifying high-traffic areas in your facility and placing sanitizers there, you can keep many viruses and bacteria from spreading.
-When people see a sanitizer, many of them are likely to use it just because it’s readily available.
+By identifying high-traffic areas in your facility and placing sanitizers there, you can prevent many viruses and bacteria from spreading.
+Regardless, many people are likely to use a sanitizer in sight just because it’s readily available.